kiliankoeck/NLP/README.md

 ## MILESTONE 2:
 ### Preprocessing
-For this milestone, we changed the data gathering a preprocessing.
+For this milestone, we changed the data gathering and preprocessing from Milestone 1.
 We first fetched the raw xmi protocols from GerParCor using the ```/download_corpus.sh``` script which was created with the help of chatGPT.
 It loads all stenographic records form the parliaments open data platform.
 The documentation of the API can be found under http://lrec2022.gerparcor.texttechnologylab.org/.
 The .tar files downaloaded are stored under ```/downloads```.
 The raw xmi files downloaded (are also renamed for standardization) and stored under The original .tar files downaloaded are stored under ```/data/raw_xmi```.

 The ```xmi_parser.py``` script then parses the raw xmi files using xml.etree.elementtree (https://docs.python.org/3/library/xml.etree.elementtree.html) to transform the xmi into simple json files (stored under ```/data/plain_text```).
 This extracts the original NER tags in the documents.
 Then the ```conllu_formatter.py``` script converts json into the CoNLL-U format with teh NER tags stored under ```/data/conllu```.
 We have the NER tags in BIO format, and we will be inspecting persons (PER), Organizations (ORG), and locations (LOC).